 The Airport is located between Interstate 5 and State Highway 99E.
 Interstate 5, which is an essential north-south commerce link for the western United States, runs west of the Airport providing access to the Portland metro area.
 Access to the Airport is also provided by Highway 551 (Canby-Hubbard Highway) from the north and south, Arndt Road from the east and west, and Airport Road from Aurora.
-Keil Road is located south of the Airport and provides additional airport business access from Highway 551 and Airport Road, provides access to the nearby communities of Canby, and Oregon City.
+Keil Road is located south of the Airport and provides additional airport business access from Highway 551 and Airport Road.
+State Highway 99E, accessible to the Airport via Ehlen Road off of Highway 551 and Airport Road, provides access to the nearby communities of Canby, and Oregon City.